MatthewTDunn/MomentCRM-API/README.md

-# Microservices Take Home Technical Challenge
+# Microservice API

-Technical challenge API developed to take two date inputs in <a href="https://en.wikipedia.org/wiki/ISO_8601">ISO-8601</a> format and return one of the following based on API endpoint used:
+API to take two date inputs in <a href="https://en.wikipedia.org/wiki/ISO_8601">ISO-8601</a> format and return one of the following based on API endpoint used:

 1) The number of _days_ between two datetime parameters
 2) The number of _weekdays_ between two datetime parameters